PicsArt/cppbind/docs/01_introduction/01_about.rst

 =================

 IEGEN is a tool to generate C++ public API bindings for various languages.
-For supported languages please refer to :ref:`Supported Languages`.
+For supported languages please refer to :ref:`supported-languages-label`.